phyjswang/SpinMC.jl/README.md

 # Update

+## OBC
+Open boundary conditions are supported.
+One simply uses `Lattice(...; lsOBC = [1,2])`, where the list `lsOBC` indicates the directions to be OBC.
+All directions will be periodic if not specified.

 ## Long-range dipolar interaction
 The dipolar term is $J_D \sum_{i,j,a,b} S_i^a D_{ij}^{ab}S_j^b$, where the dipolar interaction tensor $D_{ij}^{ab} = (\delta^{ab} - 3 e_{ij}^a e_{ij}^b)/r_{ij}^3$.
 To turn it on, simply add a keyword argument in `UnitCell`: